 The recommendations included are diagnostic and therapeutic actions that are known or believed to favorably affect health outcomes of patients with diabetes.
-A grading system (Table 1), developed by the American Diabetes Association (ADA) and modeled after existing methods, was utilized to clarify and codify the evidence that forms the basis for the recommendations.
-The level of evidence that supports each recommendation is listed after each recommendation using the letters A, B, C, or E.
+A grading system (Table 1), developed by the Association and modeled after existing methods, was utilized to clarify and codify the evidence that forms the basis for the recommendations

 CLASSIFICATION, DIAGNOSIS, AND SCREENING

-Type 1 diabetes (results from β-cell destruction, usually leading to absolute insulin deficiency).
+Type 1 diabetes (β-cell destruction, usually leading to absolute insulin deficiency)

 Criteria for the diagnosis of diabetes in nonpregnant adults are shown in Table 2.
-Three ways to diagnose diabetes are available, and each must be confirmed on a subsequent day unless unequivical symptoms of hyperglycemia are present.
-Although the 75-g oral glucose tolerance test (OGTT) is more sensitive and modestly more specific than fasting plasma glucose (FPG) to diagnose diabetes, it is poorly reproducible and rarely performed in practice.
-Because of ease of use, acceptability to patients, and lower cost, the FPG is the preferred screening and diagnostic test.
-It should be noted that the vast majority of people who meet diagnostic criteria for diabetes by OGTT, but not by FPG, will have an A1C value <7.0%.
+Three ways to diagnosis diabetes are available and each must be confirmed on a subsequent day.
+Because of ease of use, acceptability to patients and lower cost, the fasting plasma glucose (FPG) is the preferred test.

 Generally, people with type 1 diabetes present with acute symptoms of diabetes and markedly elevated blood glucose levels.
 Type 2 diabetes is frequently not diagnosed until complications appear, and approximately one-third of all people with diabetes may be undiagnosed.
-Although the burden of diabetes is well known, the natural history is well characterized, and there is good evidence for benefit from treating cases diagnosed in the context of usual clinical care, there are no randomized trials demonstrating the benefits of early diagnosis through screening of asymptomatic individuals (10).
+Although the burden of diabetes is well known, the natural history is well characterized, and there is good evidence for benefit from treating cases diagnosed through usual clinical care, there are no randomized trials demonstrating the benefits of early diagnosis through screening of asymptomatic individuals (8).
 Nevertheless, there is sufficient indirect evidence to justify opportunistic screening in a clinical setting of individuals at high risk.
 Criteria for testing for diabetes in asymptomatic, undiagnosed adults are listed in Table 3.
 The recommended screening test for nonpregnant adults is the FPG.
-The OGTT is more sensitive for the diagnosis of diabetes and pre-diabetes, but is impractical and expensive as a screening procedure.

 Detection and diagnosis of GDM

 Risk assessment for GDM should be undertaken at the first prenatal visit.
-Women with clinical characteristics consistent with a high risk for GDM (those with marked obesity, personal history of GDM, glycosuria, or a strong family history of diabetes) should undergo glucose testing as soon as possible (12).
-An FPG ≥126 mg/dl or a casual plasma glucose ≥200 mg/dl meets the threshold for the diagnosis of diabetes, if confirmed on a subsequent day.
+Women with clinical characteristics consistent with a high risk for GDM (those with marked obesity, personal history of GDM, glycosuria, or a strong family history of diabetes) should undergo glucose testing as soon as possible (10).
+A fasting plasma glucose ≥126 mg/dl or a casual plasma glucose ≥200 mg/dl meets the threshold for the diagnosis of diabetes, if confirmed on a subsequent day.
 High-risk women not found to have GDM at the initial screening and average-risk women should be tested between 24 and 28 weeks of gestation.
 Testing should follow one of two approaches:

-Diagnostic criteria for the 100-g OGTT is as follows: ≥95 mg/dl fasting, ≥180 mg/dl at 1 h, ≥155 mg/dl at 2 h, and ≥140 mg/dl at 3 h.
+Diagnostic criteria for the 100-g OGTT is as follows: ≥95 mg/dl fasting; ≥180 mg/dl at 1 h; ≥155 mg/dl at 2 h; ≥140 mg/dl at 3 h.
 Two or more of the plasma glucose values must be met or exceeded for a positive diagnosis.
 The test should be done in the morning after an overnight fast of 8–14 h.
 The diagnosis can be made using a 75-g glucose load, but that test is not as well validated for detection of at-risk infants or mothers as the 100-g OGTT.

 Low risk status requires no glucose testing, but this category is limited to those women meeting all of the following characteristics: